gabeosx/mail-archive/README.md

-# Email Archiving System

-A Docker-based email archiving system that periodically syncs email from any IMAP server offline, prunes old mail on the server, exposes a browser-searchable archive, and backs it up to Backblaze B2.
+# Mail Archive (mbsync → imapfilter → rclone + Dovecot/Roundcube)

+A Docker-based email archiving system that:

+- Syncs emails from an IMAP server to a local Maildir using mbsync
+- Serves a read-only IMAP archive via Dovecot and web UI via Roundcube
+- Optionally prunes old mail on the remote server using imapfilter
+- Backs up the archive to Backblaze B2 using rclone

 ## Features

-- **Email Sync**: Downloads emails from any IMAP server (Gmail, Yahoo, Outlook, etc.)
-- **Web Interface**: Browser-searchable archive using Notmuch Web
-- **Automatic Pruning**: Removes old emails from IMAP server (configurable)
+- **Email Sync (mbsync)**: One-way IMAP pull to local Maildir
+- **Read-only IMAP + UI**: Dovecot backend, Roundcube frontend on port 8080
+- **Pruning (imapfilter)**: Deletes old mail on remote server after sync
-- **Cloud Backup**: Automatic backup to Backblaze B2
+- **Backup (rclone)**: Syncs archive to B2 (or S3-compatible)
 - **Docker-based**: Easy deployment and management
-- **Version Controlled**: Git repository for easy updates and customization

 ## Prerequisites